-Rubbing alcohol has a variety of uses.
-Some people use it as a home remedy to treat various ear conditions, such as swimmers’ ear or middle and inner ear infections.
+Some people use rubbing alcohol to treat various ear conditions, such as swimmers’ ear or middle and inner ear infections.

 Rubbing alcohol is also known as isopropyl alcohol or ethyl alcohol.
 People began using it in the early 1920s as a topical product for massages.
 It is denatured, meaning it has additional toxic products added to it, so it is not safe for humans to drink.